bcgov/ols-geocoder/understanding_geocoder_results.md

 3. locationDescription which specifies the type of location returned.
 4. locationPositionalAccuracy.

 In csv format, x and y contain an address’ coordinates and the srsCode contains the projection code.
 An srsCode of 4326 specifies the geographic projection used by Google Map, Google Earth, and Bing Maps.
 This code also means that x will contain longitude and y, latitude.
-For additional examples of geometry formats in other file formats, see the [online geocoder rest api](https://www2.gov.bc.ca/gov/content?id=118DD57CD9674D57BDBD511C2E78DC0D) .
+For additional examples of geometry formats in other file formats, see the [BC Address Geocoder rest api](https://www2.gov.bc.ca/gov/content?id=118DD57CD9674D57BDBD511C2E78DC0D) .

 # Address Location Descriptor